erikpukinskis/prototype-narrative-editor/README.md

     Hello, world!
     </html>

-In order for your web browser to be able to read that file, we need to start a web server.
-Let's put the code for a simple Node.js server in `server.js`:
+In order for a web browser to be able to get that file, a web server needed to be established.
+Here is the actual code that lets you read this, written in `server.js`:

     var express = require("express");
     var marked = require("marked");